The transition design

 In this part, we investigate low-carbon solutions and their regulatory environment, namely, the financial levers and public policies associated with the transition (investments, taxes, redistribution, subsidies) that should initiate then steer the decarbonization process.
 This involves considering both potential solutions relating to low-carbon production (green energy, CO2 capture, etc.) and potential solutions based on the modification of consumption (sobriety, efficiency, etc.).
 To avoid one person’s solutions becoming another person’s problem, these solutions will always be evaluated through different disciplinary, temporal and spatial approaches, and in terms of their interaction and integration with economic, energy, political and social systems. .

-For example, technological solutions concerning buildings will be discussed in relation to their integration into the energy system at different levels, to the related consumption questions (self-consumption, digital externality), the use of nudges, insulating material, household equipment, behavior, policy, standards, subsidies, competitiveness, etc. Concerning the integration of CO2 capture, utilization and storage (CCUS), or the use of hydrogen in a reconfiguration of the industrial sector, we will look at both technical issues and issues of acceptability, the geopolitical consequences of reorganizing industries, and industrial policies for deploying the technologies themselves, etc.
+For example, technological solutions concerning buildings will be discussed in relation to their integration into the energy system at different levels, to the related consumption questions (self-consumption, digital externality), the use of nudges, insulating material, household equipment, behavior, policy, standards, subsidies, competitiveness, etc. Concerning the integration of CO2 (CCUS) or the use of hydrogen in the reconfiguration of the industrial sector, we’ll be looking not only at the technical issues at stake, but also at acceptability, the geopolitical consequences of reorganizing supply chains, the industrial policies for deploying the technologies themselves, and so on.

-You will find a summary of the research carried out in this area soon in our “Resources” section.
+You can find a summary of Axis 1 research in our Resources section.

 Do you like what we do?
 Support our research